goohan/pasteorreplaceimage/README.md

 ## Credits

-The icon for this extension is based on Flaticon asset: [Outstanding icons created by Freepik - Flaticons](https://www.flaticon.com/free-icons/outstanding)
+The icon for this extension is based on Flaticon library: [Outstanding icons created by Freepik - Flaticons](https://www.flaticon.com/free-icons/outstanding)

 **Enjoy!**